 On this exciting five day Summer School we will engage in lively seminar discussions, close textual analysis and exegesis (critical explanation and interpretation), use thought experiments to isolate philosophical intuitions and ideas, and explore our own and others’ attempted solutions to philosophical problems.
 The emphasis throughout will be on active participation and involvement.

 Class sizes of no more than 14 students enable everyone to have their say, and give plenty of opportunities to develop and express individual ideas and questions – as well as being a great chance to make some new friends who share your academic interests.

-Philosophy is a discipline which helps students to develop key cross-curricular skills.
-The logical clarity of thought and argument which is necessary to succeed in understanding and debating philosophical material teaches students to form clear, concise and logical arguments as well as helping to develop the ability to put forward arguments and persuade others.
+Philosophy is a discipline which develops key cross-curricular skills, developing clear, concise, and logical lines of reasoning, as well as the ability to put forward arguments and persuade others.

 The Debate Chamber Philosophy Summer School is ideal for students who are thinking about studying philosophy at university, or who simply enjoy tackling thorny problems in a logical way and questioning their everyday assumptions.